Part of my ‘regular’ eating regime is to include lean protein with at least two of my meals. So I eat a lot of skinless chicken breast.

 It can get quite boring.

 I find this way of cooking chicken breasts brilliant, because it takes 5 minutes and is packed with flavour.
-None of the issues around over cooking the outside in order to cook the breast through with a result of a very dry and tough piece of meat.
+None of the issues around over cooking the outside in order to cook the breast through with the result of a very dry and tough piece of meat.

 I cooked four breasts so that I could have leftovers to add to my salad or sandwich for lunch the next day.

 Cut into the rough side of each chicken breast about 2/3 of the way through, and open up the flesh to butterfly.
 Place the breast on a board or work surface and press down with the palm of your hand to flatten them out.
-You Could also bash between cling film sheets, but it really is not necessary as the meat is soft and gives way quite easily
+You Could also bash them between cling film sheets, but it really is not necessary as the meat is soft and gives way quite easily

 Baste the breasts in the lemon juice and sauce for a while.
 If you remember to do this a few hours before, even better.